SkylineCommunications/dataminer-docs/connector-help/connector_help/Fluvius_Teleste_Node_Service_Provisioning.md

 ### General - Detect Changes

-When the **Detect Changes** button is used, the driver will scan for added and removed AC3210 and AC8810 devices.
+When the **Detect Changes** button is used, the connector will scan for added and removed AC3210 and AC8810 devices.

 First, it will check that all nodes of the cluster are up and running, in order to avoid synchronization issues.
 Then it will compare the current list of managers with the previous time the system was scanned.